-The Universal Definition of Myocardial Infarction has evolved to accommodate improvements in the sensitivity of cardiac troponin assays.1-3 This international guideline recommends the use of high-sensitivity cardiac troponin (hs-cTn) assays and the 99th centile upper reference limit as the diagnostic threshold for myocardial infarction.4-7 It also recognises that myocardial injury occurs in many conditions other than acute coronary syndromes,8-11 and therefore proposes additional criteria for the classification of patients with myocardial injury and infarction based on aetiology.^{2,12}
+he Universal Definition of Myocardial Infarction has evolved to accommodate improvements in the sensitivity of cardiac troponin assays.
+1-3 This international guideline recommends the use of high-sensitivity cardiac troponin (hs-cTn) assays and the 99th centile upper reference limit as the diagnostic threshold for myocardial infarction.
+4-7 It also recognizes that myocardial injury occurs in many conditions other than acute coronary syndromes, 8-11 and therefore proposes additional criteria for the classification of patients with myocardial injury and infarction based on pathogenesis.

-Despite nearly half of all elevations in cardiac troponin occurring in patients with type 2 myocardial infarction or myocardial injury,13 this classification and its consequences for patients are not well understood in practice.
-We recently reported the primary outcome from a multicentre randomised controlled trial evaluating the impact of implementing a hs-cTnI assay on clinical outcomes in consecutive patients with suspected acute coronary syndrome.14 The introduction of hs-cTn reclassified one in six patients with myocardial necrosis who were not identified by the previous generation troponin assay, but this was not associated with an improvement in outcomes.
-In this pre-specified secondary analysis of the trial, we report whether implementing hs-cTn testing and the recommendations of the Universal Definition of Myocardial Infarction led to changes in investigation, treatment and outcomes in patients stratified according to the proposed diagnostic classification.
+Despite nearly half of all elevations in cardiac troponin occurring in patients with type 2 myocardial infarction or myocardial injury, this classification and its consequences for patients are not well understood in practice.
+We recently reported the primary outcome from a multicenter randomized, controlled trial evaluating the impact of implementing a hs-cTnI assay on clinical outcomes in consecutive patients with suspected acute coronary syndrome.
+The introduction of hs-cTn reclassified 1 in 6 patients with myocardial necrosis who were not identified by the previous generation troponin assay, but this was not associated with an improvement in outcomes.
+In this prespecified secondary analysis of the trial, we report whether implementing hs-cTn testing and the recommendations of the Universal Definition of Myocardial Infarction led to changes in investigation, treatment and outcomes in patients stratified according to the proposed diagnostic classification.